WeTransfer/wt-api-docs/source/includes/_board-api.md

 ]
 ```

-It will return an object for each file you want to add to the board.
+The endpoint will return an object for each file you want to add to the board.
 Each file must be split into chunks, and uploaded to a pre-signed S3 URL, provided by the following endpoint.

 **Important**